Cisco Secure Client

 Cisco Secure Client is a secure endpoint solution that provides VPN connectivity access to corporate networks and devices.
 It uses a traditional client-server VPN model that requires running a Cisco Adaptive Security Appliance (ASA) or a virtual appliance for cloud networks.

-Secure Client supports a number of features including auto connect on start, fast user switching, and certificate pinning.
+Secure Client supports a number of features, including auto-connect on start, fast user switching, and certificate pinning.
 It also supports a number of methods for ensuring endpoint security.

 Secure Client customers can also integrate other Cisco offerings, such as Umbrella, which provides DNS-layer security.
 However, such offerings require additional licensing, installation, and configuration.